Yttrium-Terminus/jlibxx/README.md

 # Setup
 Download this repository as a ZIP and unpack it, then `import` alongside anything else

-It is recommended to build everything before importing
+It is recommended to build everything before importing.
+This means compiling these files to `*.class` (I will incorporate a workflow to do this automatically)